chaoss/wg-dei/focus-areas/project-and-community/psychological-safety.md

 # Psychological Safety

-Question: To what extent do community members feel safe within a community, including adding contributions, influencing change, bringing their authentic selves, and generally participating in the project?
+**Question**: To what extent do community members feel safe within a community, including adding contributions, influencing change, bringing their authentic selves, and generally participating in the project?

-## Description

-A key component that is integral to the goal of community inclusion, is psychological safety.
-Psychological safety can be defined in several different stages, according to the [Center for Creative Leadership](https://www.ccl.org/articles/leading-effectively-articles/what-is-psychological-safety-at-work/):

-* Stage 1 – Inclusion Safety: Inclusion safety satisfies the basic human need to connect and belong.
-In this stage, you feel safe to be yourself and are accepted for who you are, including your unique attributes and defining characteristics.
-* Stage 2 – Learner Safety: Learner safety satisfies the need to learn and grow.
-In this stage, you feel safe to exchange in the learning process, by asking questions, giving and receiving feedback, experimenting, and making mistakes.
-* Stage 3 – Contributor Safety: Contributor safety satisfies the need to make a difference.
-You feel safe using your skills and abilities to make a meaningful contribution.
-* Stage 4 – Challenger Safety: Challenger safety satisfies the need to make things better.
-You feel safe to speak up and challenge the status quo when you think there’s an opportunity to change or improve.

-In communities with a strong level of psychological safety, contributors are more likely to be empowered to propose changes and take on leadership and/or decision-making roles.
-Psychological safety in communities impacts diversity, equity, and inclusion, and is signaled by indicators such as:

-* Diversity: Contributors from under-represented groups are more likely to be active participants and encourage others to be so as well
-* Equity: The distribution of decision-making and leadership roles is evenly distributed to include traditionally marginalized groups
-* Inclusion: Those from marginalized or underrepresented backgrounds feel welcome and as if they can bring their authentic selves to the project in a safe environment
-* Attraction: Creating a safe environment increases the likelihood of attracting new contributors
-* Retention: Contributors are more likely to remain connected to the project if they feel safe in doing so

-There will be a positive effect on contributor diversity, sense of inclusion and belonging, and ultimately contributor retention if:

-* community members feel safe participating in the community through code contributions, comments, discussions, and other forms of participation
-* there is a level of trust that policies have been put in place to mitigate harassment and intolerance
-* there is a mechanism in place to effectively address problems if they occur
-* contributors have no serious privacy concerns related to the project
-* there is a high degree of transparency between project leadership and the community
-* any potential vectors for abuse in the code itself have been prioritized as problematic by project leadership

-## Objectives

-This metric is designed to:

-* Enable project maintainers to understand the level of psychological safety around project policies, such as code of conduct, and code of conduct enforcement
-* Allow community members to voice concerns about psychological safety
-* Identify potential areas for improving psychological safety within the community

-## Implementation
+## Overview
+Psychological safety measures the extent to which community members feel secure to participate authentically without fear of negative repercussions.
+This includes the freedom to ask questions, propose ideas, contribute skills, and provide feedback within an open source project.
+Communities with high psychological safety enable members to fully engage, fostering an environment of trust and mutual respect.
+Such environments are critical for community health, as they encourage diverse participation and retention of contributors from varied backgrounds, strengthening the project's resilience and adaptability.

+A psychologically safe environment helps address Diversity, Equity, and Inclusion (DEI) issues by supporting contributors in feeling included, valued, and respected.
+This metric sheds light on the presence of inclusive practices, effective conflict resolution mechanisms, and leadership's transparency—all of which contribute to sustaining a welcoming and innovative community.

+## Want to Know More?

+<span markdown="1"><details>
+<summary>Click to read more about this metric.</summary>

 ### Data Collection Strategies

-The following is an example of one way to assess the level of psychological safety of open source project contributors and maintainers through a useful set of questions that can be asked regarding the well-being of community members.
+Here are example questions to assess the psychological safety of open source project contributors and maintainers:

-_**Candidate**_ questions include:

-1. Have you ever observed any of the following in the context of an open source project?
+1. Have you observed any of the following in an open source project?
-Answer options: Yes/No. If yes [select all that apply]:
+   - Answer options: Yes/No. If yes, select all that apply:
       - (1) Lack of response to contributions or questions
       - (2) Rejection of contributions without explanation
       - (3) Dismissive responses to contributions or questions
-- (4) Documentation that is incomplete or difficult to understand
+      - (4) Incomplete or difficult documentation
-- (5) Conflict or interpersonal tension between contributors
+      - (5) Conflict or tension between contributors
-- (6) Language or other content that made you feel unwelcome (e.g. profanity, racist jokes, sexual imagery, etc.)
+      - (6) Language or content that made you feel unwelcome (e.g., profanity, racist jokes, sexual imagery)

-2. Have you ever **witnessed** any of the following behaviors directed at another person in the context of an open source project? (not including something directed at you)
+2. Have you witnessed any of the following behaviors directed at another person?
-Answer options: Yes/No. If yes [select all that apply]:
+   - Answer options: Yes/No. If yes, select all that apply:
       - (1) Hostility or rudeness
       - (2) Name-calling
       - (3) Threats of violence
       - (4) Impersonation
-- (5) Harassment over a sustained period
+      - (5) Sustained harassment
       - (6) Harassment across multiple platforms
       - (7) Stalking
       - (8) Unsolicited sexual advances or comments
-- (9) Stereotyping based on perceived demographic characteristics
+      - (9) Stereotyping based on demographics
-- (10) Malicious publication of personal information (doxxing)
+      - (10) Doxxing (malicious publishing of personal information)
       - (11) Other (please describe)

-3. Have you ever **experienced** any of the following behaviors directed at you in the context of an open source project?
+3. Have you experienced any of the above behaviors directed at you?
-Answer options: Yes/No. If yes [select all that apply]:
+   - Answer options: Yes/No. If yes, select all that apply from question 2.
-- (1) Hostility or rudeness
-- (2) Name-calling
-- (3) Threats of violence
-- (4) Impersonation
-- (5) Harassment over a sustained period
-- (6) Harassment across multiple platforms
-- (7) Stalking
-- (8) Unsolicited sexual advances or comments
-- (9) Stereotyping based on perceived demographic characteristics
-- (10) Malicious publication of personal information (doxxing)
-- (11) Other (please describe)

 3a.
-If yes to the above, when thinking of the last time you **experienced** harassment, how did you respond?
+When thinking of the last time you experienced harassment, how did you respond?
 Choose all that apply.
-- (1) Asked the user(s) to stop the harassing behavior
+   - (1) Asked the user to stop
-- (2) Solicited support from other community members
+   - (2) Solicited support from community members
-- (3) Blocked the user(s) harassing me
+   - (3) Blocked the harassing user
    - (4) Reported the incident to project maintainers
-- (5) Reported the incident to the hosting service or ISP
+   - (5) Reported the incident to hosting service or ISP
-- (6) Consulted legal counsel/ an attorney
+   - (6) Consulted legal counsel
    - (7) Contacted law enforcement
    - (8) Other (please describe)
-- (9) I did not react / ignored the incident
+   - (9) Did not react / ignored the incident

 3b.
 On a scale of 1-5, how effective were your responses?
-(Use Likert scale with the following options):
+   - Use a Likert scale with the following options:
-- 1: Not at all effective
+      - 1: Not effective
-- 2: A little effective
+      - 2: Slightly effective
       - 3: Somewhat effective
       - 4: Mostly effective
       - 5: Completely effective

-4. As a result of experiencing or witnessing harassment, which, if any, of the following have you done?
+4. As a result of experiencing or witnessing harassment, which of the following actions did you take?
-- (1) Stopped contributing to a project
+   - (1) Stopped contributing
-- (2) Started contributing under a pseudonym
+   - (2) Contributed under a pseudonym
-- (3) Worked, asked questions, or collaborated in private channels more often
+   - (3) Preferred private collaboration
-- (4) Changed or deleted a username
+   - (4) Changed or deleted username
-- (5) Removed or changed content on my public online presence
+   - (5) Changed online presence
-- (6) Suggested the creation or modification of a Code of Conduct
+   - (6) Suggested a Code of Conduct
-- (7) Engaged in public discussion with community members about the issue
+   - (7) Publicly discussed with community members
-- (8) Engaged in private discussion with community members about the issue
+   - (8) Privately discussed with community members
-- (9) Made changes in my life offline (e.g. stopped attending meetups or conferences, etc.)
+   - (9) Made offline life changes (e.g., stopped attending meetups)
    - (10) Other (please describe)
    - (11) None of the above

-Additional survey questions may include:
+Additional questions:

-- Do you feel any private details shared with other project contributors or leadership will be kept in the strictest confidence?
+* Do you feel that private details shared with other contributors or leaders are kept confidential?
-- Do you feel as if project leadership values the safety of its participants?
+* Do you feel project leadership values participant safety?
-- Do you feel as if project leadership values transparency in its communications and interactions?
+* Do you feel leadership values transparency?
-- Do you feel as if project leadership is open to critical feedback regarding trust and safety issues?
+* Do you feel leadership is open to critical feedback on trust and safety?
-- Does project leadership acknowledge potential areas in the code that could be used for abuse?
+* Does leadership address areas in the code that could be misused for abuse?
-- Did project leadership prioritize these issues as areas to be fixed?
-- Did the community push back on fixing these issues?
+* Did the community support fixing these issues?

 ### Filters
 * Demographic segments
-* Role of the contributor (code, community management, advocacy, documentation, etc.)
+* Role of contributor (e.g., code, community management)
 * Length of time in the community

+### Visualizations
+None Provided

+</details></span><br>

 ## References